Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Validator
      - A free tool developed by the COUNTER team.
-The Validator runs a series of checks on tabular and JSON reports, and on the COUNTER API (sushi) for the purposes of assessing compliance with the Code of Practice. [`Validator <https://validator.countermetrics.org/>`_].
+The Validator runs a series of checks on tabular and JSON reports, and on the COUNTER API (formerly sushi) for the purposes of assessing compliance with the Code of Practice. [`Validator <https://validator.countermetrics.org/>`_].
      -

    * - Vendor